TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/EditingContent/Index.rst

-﻿.. include:: ../../Includes.txt
+.. include:: /Includes.rst.txt

 .. _content-editing:

 ===============
-Editing Content
+Editing content
 ===============

-Editing is basically the same as creating new content, except that your input form is already filled with the existing data.

-First off, we will change the type of content element, since this is what is causing errors in the frontend.
-So click the "Edit" icon of your new content element.
+On a page, click the pencil icon for the content element you want to edit, then edit the text and make other changes as required.

+You can also change the content element type by selecting a new element from the :guilabel:`Type` list.

 .. figure:: ../../Images/EditContentChangeType.png
    :alt: Editing a content element to change its type

-Open the "Type" selector and choose "Text & Images".
-The following dialog box will appear:
+   :class: with-border

+When you change a content element's type, the TYPO3 CMS reloads the screen to display different input fields.

 .. figure:: ../../Images/EditContentChangeTypeConfirm.png
    :alt: Editing a content element to change its type

-When you change a content element's type, TYPO3 CMS will reload the input form to display different fields.
-This is why it is asking for confirmation about saving before the reloading happens.

-Change the text you entered before and use the "Save and view page" action to save your changes and preview them in the frontend.
+   :class: with-border

+This action does not delete content.
+It is saved in the background and will be restored if you select the applicable content element type again.